-Breakfast is the first of 3 important meals you should eat during the day.
+Breakfast is the first of three important meals you should eat during the day.
 It can be hard to eat breakfast if you’re busy, but skipping your first meal of the day can affect the rest of your day.
 Learn the importance of eating breakfast and some breakfast ideas.

-Why is Breakfast So Important?
+Why Is Breakfast So Important?

 Breakfast is important for many reasons: